torbsd/torbsd.github.io/licensing.md

+Title: The Tor-BSD Diversity Project : Licensing
+CSS: torbsd.css
+Author: gman
+Editors: attila
+Date: 2015-05-14
+Note: These lines at the top are multimarkdown metadata; leave them.

+{{header.md}}

-# Tor BSD Diversity Project Licensing
+## Tor BSD Diversity Project Licensing ##

 Unless outside of our control, the following simple BSD/MIT/ISC-style license applies to all __TDP__-produced materials.